Dec 23, 2014

 I guarantee that unless you already know this performance, you’ve never listened to Let It Snow sound like this.
 It gives me goose bumps to just write about it, listening to it in my head.

 I’m wondering as I write: “Have you personally sung in a choir, yourself?”
 If you have, than you can appreciate how unbelievably demanding it is to perform at the artistic level that Chanticleer achieves.
 To sing the challenging chords, the harmonies they employ that “in tune” is utterly remarkable.
 The precision of their ensemble is the result of more rehearsal than most of us have ever endured, and I’m including professional orchestral musicians like myself in this statement.
 The only classical instrumentalists who can truly appreciate what Chanticleer achieves vocally are the members of professional chamber music ensembles – string quartets and the like.
 Most professional symphony orchestras never rehearse enough to reach this level of “togetherness” or “tightness” as we say.
 Did I mention how clearly the members of Chanticleer enunciate every consonant and vowel that they sing?
 The words come out as clearly as those on printed pages.

-If you’d like to watch a short YouTube video on the making of Let It Snow, go for this look behind the scenes.
+If you’d like to learn more about Chanticleer, click here.
 If you’d just like a good, sentimental cry during this holiday, sit down and listen to them sing Have Yourself A Merry Little Christmas.
 And please do have yourself a Merry Christmas. . . while you’re at it!